anisul-Islam/c-sharp-documentation/README.md

 #### break down basic structure

-- Namespaces / Class: helps to separate code. `usng System;` allows you to use Console.WriteLine method and other methods.
+- Namespaces / Class: helps to separate code. `using System;` allows you to use Console.WriteLine method and other methods.
 Namespaces are optional.
 Instead of System.Console.WriteLine use Console.WriteLine method by use System.
 Use . operator to access the class or namespace members.

 - In C#, creating a class is mandatory for the program’s execution.
 Main method is the entry point or starting point of the program.